 The EVIN pin is an input that is used to detect an externally monitored event.
 When a high signal is present at the EVIN pin, an "event" is detected.
 This input may be used for various monitoring functions, such as the opening of a detection switch on a chassis or door.
 The event detection circuit can be user enabled or disabled (see EVEN bit) and provides the option to be operational in battery backup modes (see EVBATB bit).
 When the event detection is disabled the EVIN pin is gated OFF.
-See functional Description for more details.
+See "Functional Description" on page 8 for more details.